 Melanne Mueller has spent virtually a lifetime involved in classical music, with experience encompassing performance, media, marketing and record production.
 As an oboist, she has played with the New York Philharmonic and worked with such luminaries as Erich Leinsdorf and John Corigliano.
 She has created noteworthy media campaigns for such artists as Harry Bicket, Julian Bream, Van Cliburn, Leontyne Price and Michael Tilson Thomas.
 In the recording industry she has held senior positions at BMG and Universal.

-Simon Foster is one the industry’s most highly-regarded A & R men.
+Simon Foster is one the industry’s most highly-regarded A&R executives.
 With over 40 years of continuous experience in the music industry, he has held senior positions at EMI and BMG, and was founding Managing Director of Virgin Classics.
 Notably, he signed Nigel Kennedy to EMI, and has created an artistic and award-winning legacy at Avie Records, including recordings by Lorraine Hunt Lieberson, Thomas Zehetmair and Trevor Pinnock.
 At the end of 2017, he retired from day-to-day service at AVIE, but continues in an advisory role.

 Steve Winn is an experienced classical music industry executive with a strong background in artist relations, marketing, sales and promotion.
 He has worked with such artists as Cecilia Bartoli, Renée Fleming, Luciano Pavarotti and Sir Georg Solti while at the helm of Decca Records in the US.

 Lee Daniel Woollard is a seasoned music industry executive with a 30-year career encompassing product management, sales and marketing within UK and global markets.
-He has a strong track-record in creative and label management and developing cross-media marketing strategies which connects artists with music-lovers.
-Drawing on a wealth of experience from key positions at Virgin, Warner, Universal and EMI, he has worked with some of the biggest names in classical music, including Sir Simon Rattle, Nigel Kennedy, Alison Balsom, Alfie Boe, Joyce DiDonato, Sir Antonio Pappano, Michael Nyman, Sir Karl Jenkins and many more. .
+He has a strong track-record in creative and label management and developing cross-media marketing strategies.
+Drawing on a wealth of experience from key positions at Virgin Retail Europe, Warner Classics, Universal Classics & Jazz and EMI Classics, he has worked with some of the biggest names in classical music, including Sir Simon Rattle, Nigel Kennedy, Alison Balsom, Alfie Boe, Joyce DiDonato, Sir Antonio Pappano, Michael Nyman and Sir Karl Jenkins.